 The mobile application industry is on the move, making the whole world app-centric.
-As reported by eweek in a slideshow put together after gaining industry insights from Gartner and Forrester, 50% of the business processes worldwide will be mobile-enabled by the end of 2014 and there lies a huge opportunity for skilled mobile app developers to create a new enterprise user experience to capitalize on the exploding smartphone market.
-Hence, apart from website development, entrepreneurs are now focusing on creating user-centric mobile apps and streamlining their mobile app development operations to deliver native user experiences across all range of smartphones, tablets etc. for Android, iOS, Windows and other popular mobile operating systems.
+As reported by eweek in a slideshow put together after gaining industry insights from Gartner and Forrester, 80% of the business processes worldwide will be mobile-enabled by the end of 2025, and there lies a huge opportunity for skilled mobile app developers to create a new enterprise user experience to capitalize on the exploding smartphone market.
+Hence, apart from website development, entrepreneurs are now focusing on creating user-centric mobile apps and streamlining their mobile app development operations to deliver native user experiences across a range of smartphones, tablets, etc. for Android, iOS, Windows, and other popular mobile operating systems.

 Table of Contents

 Navigation is indeed the most important element of user experience that every UI developer must include in its checklist while creating mobile apps.
 This is because poor navigation frustrates customers to an extent that they often end up uninstalling the app & even posting negative reviews about your app on the App marketplace.

 Below I’ve described 4 major mobile app navigation patterns that you can implement in your app for a smoother and organized flow of information.

 The basic architecture of all four primary navigation patterns is described below.